-- Create more opportunities for people to access and recreate on Minnehaha Creek, Lake Minnetonka and other water bodies in the park system. - Improve access for people of all abilities by incorporating accessible trails in parks and preserves where feasible. - > Incorporate interpretive features in parks and preserves to provide information about the environment, history, or culture of natural places. - Build stewardship for the natural environment through volunteerism and educational programs. - > Encourage interaction with natural areas by providing signage, wayfinding and maps to guide people to natural areas.
+- Improve access for people of all abilities by incorporating accessible trails in parks and preserves where feasible. - Incorporate interpretive features in parks and preserves to provide information about the environment, history, or culture of natural places. - Build stewardship for the natural environment through volunteerism and educational programs. - > Encourage interaction with natural areas by providing signage, wayfinding and maps to quide people to natural areas.